MicrosoftDocs/xamarin-docs/docs/android/platform/android-job-scheduler.md

 To schedule work with the Android Job Scheduler, a Xamarin.Android application must encapsulate the code in a class that extends the `JobService` class. `JobService` has three lifecycle methods that can be called during the lifetime of the job:

 - **bool OnStartJob(JobParameters parameters)** &ndash; This method is called by the `JobScheduler` to perform work, and runs on the main thread of the application.
-It is the responsibility of the `JobService` to asynchronously perform the work and  `true` if there is work remaining, or `false` if the work is done.
+It is the responsibility of the `JobService` to asynchronously perform the work and return `true` if there is work remaining, or `false` if the work is done.

     When the `JobScheduler` calls this method, it will request and retain a wakelock from Android for the duration of the job.
 When the job is finished, it is the responsibility of the `JobService` to tell the `JobScheduler` of this fact by call the `JobFinished` method (described next).